Vicman2/Vicman2/README.md

 ### Hi Dear 👋,
 My name is Offordile Chimaobi Victor 😊

-A Software Enginner at Genesys Tech Hub 💻
+A Software Enginner

 I am also a  mathematician 📈

-Graduated from Nnamdi Azikiwe University, Awka, Nigeria 🎓

 A fullstack web developer (Backend heavy)

-Bascketball is the cool game for me.
+Basketball is the cool game for me.

 English is what I speak fluently.